-Alright – so today we’ve got the honor of introducing you to Lisa Crites.
-We think you’ll enjoy our conversation, we’ve shared it below.
+Alright – so today we have the honor of introducing you to Lisa Crites.
+We think you will enjoy our conversation; we have shared it below.

-Lisa, thanks for taking the time to share your stories with us today If you had a defining moment that you feel really changed the trajectory of your career, we’d love to hear the story and details.
+Lisa, thanks for taking the time to share your stories with us today If you had a defining moment that you feel really changed the trajectory of your career, we would love to hear the story and details.

 The defining moment in my life was being diagnosed with breast cancer, as it changed the trajectory of my career.